Vegeta: Voice actors

-In the original Japanese version of the anime and all other media, Vegeta is voiced by Ryō Horikawa.
+In the original Japanese version of the anime and all media, Vegeta is voiced by Ryō Horikawa, with the only exception being Dragon Ball Daima, where a mini Vegeta was voiced by Yūdai Mino.

 In the Ocean Productions English dub, Vegeta was voiced by Brian Drummond.
 Drummond returned in the Funimation dub of Dragon Ball Super to voice Vegeta's Duplicate.

-In Funimation (now Crunchyroll)'s in house dub, Christopher Sabat has voiced Vegeta in all Dragon Ball media, including video games.
+In Funimation (now Crunchyroll)'s in-house dub, Christopher Sabat has voiced Vegeta in all Dragon Ball media, including video games.
 While Sabat continued to dub Vegeta's adult incarnation in Dragon Ball Z Kai, Laura Bailey voiced Vegeta's child incarnation in Dragon Ball Z Kai and Justin Briner voiced Vegeta's child incarnation in Dragon Ball Super.

 In Brazil, where Dragon Ball is a huge success, Vegeta has been voiced by Alfredo Rollo since his debut.
+In Latin American Spanish, he's consistently been voiced by René García.